bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 For now, you just need to know that if you send a form via an HTTP post request, it improves the data security of the form.

-The restaurant wants to collect the customer\'s first name, last name, and email address.
+The restaurant wants to collect the customer&apos;s first name, last name, and email address.

 Of course, the form also needs a field for the password, and another to